0815LHL/TrashIVL/README.md

-## TrashZJ is a dataset of recyclable trash for trash classification.
+## TrashIVL is a dataset of recyclable trash for trash classification.

-TrashZJ contains 10040 images divided into five classes (clothes, plastic, metal, paper, glass).
+TrashIVL contains 10040 images divided into five classes (clothes, plastic, metal, paper, glass).

 Each class is furthur divided into its subclasses as follows: